BurkusCat/NextPage/README.md

 The pages use dependency injection to bring in `Services` for navigation, saving/loading data, and showing alert messages.

 The page UI is built using XAML.
 Pages use [compiled bindings](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/data-binding/compiled-bindings?view=net-maui-8.0) to improve performance and to give compile-time resolving of bindings.
 Most UI text is stored within `Resources.resx` to allow for string reuse, separation from the code, and to make it easier to localize the application in the future.
-The app has been tested with the Android TalkBack screenreader and at higher display scale/font sizes to ensure it is accessible.
+The app has been tested with the Android TalkBack screen reader and at higher display scale/font sizes to ensure it is accessible.

-To improve the user experience, this project includes: validation messages, swipe to delete + delete on the book page itself, searching, and sorting.
+To improve the user experience, this project includes: validation messages, swipe to delete + delete on the book page itself, as-you-type searching, and sorting.

 The unit test project uses strict mocks to ensure that only expected dependencies are ran with the correct parameters.
 This makes sure that no unexpected code/services are invoked.

 The database used is Entity Framework Core + SQLite.
-SQLite is a popular choice for mobile databases and EFCore is a powerful ORM layer that gives great support for things like data migrations.
+SQLite is a popular choice for mobile databases and EFCore is a powerful ORM layer that has great features like data migrations.

-Primary: #5da2ff
-Complementary: #ffb95d

 ## EFCore Migrations